Hexadecagon: In art

 In the early 16th century, Raphael was the first to construct a perspective image of a regular hexadecagon: the tower in his painting The Marriage of the Virgin has 16 sides, elaborating on an eight-sided tower in a previous painting by Pietro Perugino.

 Hexadecagrams (16-sided star polygons) are included in the Girih patterns in the Alhambra.

 Irregular hexadecagons

 An octagonal star can be seen as a concave hexadecagon:

+The latter one is seen in many architectures from Christian to Islamic, and also in the logo of IRIB TV4.